 An overview of the fundamental ideas of modern physics and coverage of the principles of fluids and thermodynamics.
 The areas covered include fluids, temperature, heat, the kinetic theory of gases, entropy, and the law of thermodynamics, along with the theory of special relativity, wave particle duality, an introduction to quantum mechanics, and atomic physics, the electronic properties of solids, nuclear physics, and a descriptive introduction to the standard model and cosmology.
 Three hours of lecture and three hours of laboratory.
-Prerequisite: PHYS 202 or 206.
+Enrollment Requirement: PHYS 202 or 206.

 PHYS 205 Physics for the Biological Sciences I (4)